Dubai seemed to have the coronavirus licked. Then it flung open its doors.

-It was the same story in each of the dozens of shops that line the dark and empty corridors of the traditional Middle Eastern market.
+It was the same story in each of the dozens of shops that lined the dark and empty corridors of the traditional Middle Eastern market.

 Yet just one month earlier, it had been bustling.